 As the president and chief executive officer (CEO) of Noblis, Mile is responsible for the general management and strategic direction of its overall scientific, technical, financial and administrative activities.
 During her transition to this role, Ms. Corrigan served as executive vice president (EVP) with a broad scope of responsibility across the company.

 Before her tenure as EVP, she held several leadership roles, including senior vice president of Noblis Federal Civilian Solutions, where she was responsible for the strategy, business development and program execution of the federal civilian government portfolio and Noblis’ corporate digital solutions delivery.

-Prior to her role as VP of Transportation and Telecommunications, Ms. Corrigan established and operationalized Noblis’ Center of Digital Excellence (CoDE).
-In this capacity, she provided leadership, direction, strategy, and vision in technology, systems development, and process engineering.
-She led transformation in the areas of software development, software modeling and simulation, user experience, visual analytics, and mobile and connective application technology.
+Previously, Corrigan led the effort to operationalize Noblis’ Center of Digital Excellence, for which she provided leadership, direction, strategy and vision in technology, systems development and process engineering.
+Her work transformed the areas of software development, software modeling and simulation, user experience, visual analytics and mobile and connective application technology.

 Corrigan is an industry-recognized expert software engineer with specialized expertise in agile software development and management and implementation of digital solutions, web-based systems, enterprise architecture programs and lean process engineering initiatives.
 She has a successful track record delivering innovative research, technology solutions and market strategies for complex federal programs in aviation, transportation, telecommunications, health and aerospace systems and a strong focus on building a culture where people thrive together.